eriksalt/Python/InstallingPython.md

 # Install Pip
 1. Pip is pre-installed, but you can make sure it is installed by opening a cmd prompt and typing:
- 1. 'py -3 -m ensurepip'
+ 1. `py -3 -m ensurepip`
 1. Now validate the install by typing the following in the cmd prompt:
- 1. 'pip help'
+ 1. `pip help`

 # Install VirtualEnv
-1. In the same cmd prompt type 'pip install virtualenv'
+1. In the same cmd prompt type `pip install virtualenv`

 # Install VirtualEnvWrapper-win
-1. In the same cmd prompt type 'pip install virtualenvwrapper-win'
+1. In the same cmd prompt type `pip install virtualenvwrapper-win`